ludepo/TSE-Python-Project/README.md

 consumption habits.

 In this folder, we also make available 5 years span simulations obtained with our code.
-As the 5 years simulation takes about 40 minutes to run, this allows to do the later analysis without having to run the whole simulation.
+As the 5 years simulation takes about 60 minutes to run, this allows to do the later analysis without having to run the whole simulation.
 Those are actual simulations obtained from our code.
-The general 5 year simulation is called "TransactionsDF.dat".
-The other databases correspond to different hypothesis that are made.
+The general 5 year simulation is called "TransactionsDF.dat" (or Simulation.csv).
+The other pickle/ .csv files correspond to the variation in input parameters.

 ### 3.3.
 Code
 The Code folder contains the four python files used to solve the project.
 Each file corresponds to a different part of the assignment.

 #### *Exploratory*
-"Exploratory.py" file responds to the first part of the assignment.
+The "Exploratory.py" file responds to the first part of the assignment.
 With this code, we  explore the "Coffeebar_2016-2020.csv" dataset in order to determine what the shop is selling and to obtain probabilities of customers buying each items at each time of the day.
 This code allows to obtain and export a csv dataset, "dfprobs.csv" with cross probabilities between time of the day and order of different items.